techidaily/site-facebook/source/_posts/enhancing-teamwork-with-facebook-connectivity.md

 ### Seamless Transition

  Since many teams are already on Facebook, the transition to Workplace is not going to be difficult.
 Most people already have Facebook as part of their daily life.
 Transitioning to “Facebook for Work” should not be an issue.
-Since most companies use[Facebook Business](https://www.makeuseof.com/tag/how-to-create-a-facebook-business-page/) tool, using these two side by side will be a bliss.
+Since most companies use [Facebook Business](https://www.makeuseof.com/tag/how-to-create-a-facebook-business-page/) tool, using these two side by side will be a bliss.

 ## How Is Workplace Different From Regular Facebook?